The Lake District National Park

 Today's landscape has changed little since the end of the last ice age 10,000 years ago.
 The retreating ice has sculpted enormous U-shaped valleys, and melted ice has left a series of stunning ribbon-shaped lakes.
 The fusion of two significant landmasses first raised the mountains and then split into two continents, Europe and America.

-The diversity of the lakeland scenery owes much to its geology.
+The diversity of the Lakeland scenery owes much to its geology.
 Hard volcanic rocks in the central area give rise to rugged hills, while soft slates to the north produce a rounded topography.
 The lakes form a radial pattern, spreading out from a central volcanic zone, much like the spokes of a wheel.

 The Lakes